 Then, let me down

-and give me place of honor upon a mantle,
+and give me a place of honor upon a mantle,

 Inside where it’s warm and dry